- 12 Dec 2024

 Auto-saving and validation

-Every time you update a workflow, the new version will be saved.
+Every time you update a flow, the new version will be saved.

 If you can’t launch your draft due to an error in one of the nodes, a link will appear to help you find the error: